Why is device-based licensing and access control important for license compliance?

 Certain vendors, like Microsoft, license their software (such as Microsoft Office, Project and Visio) on a per-device basis, rather than by user.
 This requires a license for every device that has the ability to access the application – even if they never do.

-A device can be anything from a PC, PDA, notebook, thin client, terminal, workstation or any digital electronic device.
+A device can be anything from a PC, PDA, notebook, thin client terminal, workstation or any digital electronic device.
 Normally, this isn’t a problem.
-But, if you have implemented a thin client environment such as a Citrix farm or Terminal Services, if not properly managed, it can cause costly license compliance problems.
+But, if you have implemented a thin client environment such as a Citrix farm or Terminal Services, if not properly managed, it can cause costly and entirely avoidable license compliance problems.

-Many organizations assume that by locating down a software application, such as Microsoft Project, at a user level via group or software restriction policies, it will ensure licensing compliance.
+Many organizations assume that by locking down a software application, such as Microsoft Project, at a user level via group or software restriction policies, it will ensure licensing compliance.
 This is not correct.

 As a result, publishing an application to a restricted user group is not an effective approach to license compliance.
 This is because these users have the ability to access the application from any device, thus breaching the licensing agreement.